Tanglin: Embassies and international organisations

 Tanglin is home to several embassies and high commissions.
-The embassies of Australia, Brunei, France, Indonesia, Israel, Japan, Malaysia, Myanmar, People's Republic of China, Russia, The Philippines, and the United States are located in Tanglin.
+The embassies of Australia, Brunei, France, Indonesia, Israel, Japan, Malaysia, Myanmar, People's Republic of China, Russia, The Philippines, the United States and the United Kingdom are located in Tanglin.
 Tanglin also houses the headquarters of the Ministry of Foreign Affairs (MFA), Interpol's Singapore's office, and the British Council, which provides English language educational and cultural exchange programs.
+The official residence of the British High Commissioner, Eden Hall, is also located in Tanglin.

 Education

 Tanglin is home to several notable educational institutions.
 The Bukit Timah campus of the National University of Singapore (NUS) houses the Faculty of Law, Singapore's oldest law school, and the autonomous Lee Kuan Yew School of Public Policy.
 Located near the Singapore Botanic Gardens.
 Crescent Girls' School is the only government secondary school located in Tanglin.

 Additionally, Tanglin has several international schools catering to the expatriate community, including: